marcusradell/marcusradell/README.md

 My first programming milestone in open source was writing a preconfigured build setup using Gulp and Browserify.
 It was awesome, but I didn't really get how good it was until webpack came along.
 Here's the repo: https://github.com/marcusradell/mn-gulp.
 It's the first npm package I published as well.

-One of the best (and last) code tests I did during this time used mn-gulp.
+One of the code tests I did during this time used mn-gulp.
 I wrote components (directives) in Angular v1, which was rare at the time.
 I also broke out the logic out of the framework to keep the code organized.
 The code is pretty simple, but I'm still very proud of it: https://github.com/marcusradell/mn-lol.

 I started to experiment with React and state management using reducers and streams.
 Here's some code I used for a presentation: https://github.com/marcusradell/talks-react-first-principles.
 I kept the code even more out of the framework now, which was a hard sell in the React community.